 Over the course of your puppy's first six months, you will see a lot of your vet.
 This begins with puppy vaccines and usually leads to spaying or neutering.
 Typically, puppies should be spayed or neutered at around six months of age.

 Your vet can help identify any potential health problems early on, and advise you on caring for your dog long-term.
 The initial visit also opens the doors of communication with you and your vet.
 To help keep your puppy's expenses down, you may consider purchasing pet health insurance, which could cover up to 80 percent of your dog's health care costs.

 07 of 10

 Vaccines protect your puppy and other dogs from potentially fatal illnesses.
 Just like human babies, puppies (and kittens) need basic immunizations to take over when maternal antibodies fade.
 The puppy vaccination series is one of the most important aspects of your dog's early life.

 Unfortunately, pet vaccination has become controversial for those who fear vaccines in general.
 That's part of the reason many vets are moving towards a three-year protocol (rather than annual) for adult dogs.
 However, when it comes to puppies, there is a different set of rules as the threat of vaccine-preventable diseases is extremely high for dogs.
-Not only may your new puppy die from these illnesses, some of them can be spread to humans.
+Not only may your new puppy die from these illnesses, but some of them can also be spread to humans.